GLYCAM-Web/gems/docs/Conventions.md

 #### Variable passing to the external script

 Variables can be used by sourced scripts without using `export`.
-They must be `export`ed to scripts that are executed.
-This allows a method for having 'private' variables.
+However, variables must be exported to scripts that are executed.
+This provides a method for having 'private' variables.

 Example: